pyth-network/pyth-gitbook/consumers/best-practices.md

 # Price Availability

 Sometimes, Pyth will not be able to provide a current price for a product.
 This situation can happen for various reasons.
 For example, US equity markets only trade during certain hours, and outside those hours, it's not clear what an equity's price is.
-Alternatively, an outage may prevent data publishers from submitting their prices.
+Alternatively, a network outage (at the internet level, blockchain level, or at multiple data providers) may prevent the protocol from producing new price updates.
+(Such outages are unlikely, but integrators should still be prepared for the possibility.)
 In such cases, Pyth may return a stale price for the product.

 Integrators should be careful to avoid accidentally using a stale price.
 The Pyth SDKs guard against this failure mode by incorporating a staleness check by default.